 “What is sexual abuse?”
 It may seem like a simple question at face value, but understanding the nuance in defining this term can help victims proceed with their fight for justice down the road.

 In a very general sense, sexual abuse is sexual contact that is unwanted and is non-consensual.
 Adults can consent to sexual contact.
 In Missouri, the age of consent for sexual contact is 17 years old.
-This is the age at which a person can legally consent to engage in sexual acts with someone else who is also 17, or older.
+At 17, a person can legally consent to sexual acts with someone else who is also 17, or older.
 Anyone younger than 17 is a minor and deemed to lack the maturity and discretion to make a rational decision to consent to sexual contact.
-Therefore, whenever a young person, under the age of 17, is the recipient of sexual contact, it is by law, non-consensual.
+Therefore, whenever a person under the age of 17 is the recipient of sexual contact, it is by law, non-consensual.

 Many have heard the term “statutory rape.”
 This is the term used to describe sexual contact between an adult and a minor.
-By law even when a minor agrees to sex, he or she did not truly do so, because he or she lacked the legal capacity to give consent.
+By law even when a minor agrees to sex, he or she did not truly do so.
+Due to their age, he or she lacked the legal capacity to give consent.

 Sexual abuse can happen to boys and girls, men and women, and at any age.
-In short, sexual abuse takes many forms, finds many victims and can be perpetrated by some of the most trusted and outwardly law-abiding people any of us will ever know.
+In short, sexual abuse takes many forms.
+It finds many victims and can be perpetrated by some of the most trusted and outwardly law-abiding people any of us will ever know.

 Sexual abuse against all victims, irrespective of age or sex, is a demeaning, anxiety-provoking, life-altering event that is all too common.
-Whenever someone is manipulated or forced into unwelcome and unwanted sexual contact, it is sexual abuse.
+Sexual abuse occurs whenever someone is manipulated or forced into unwelcome and unwanted sexual contact.